- Why are evaluations being conducted online this year?

 A: No. A student's course evaluation answers cannot affect his or her grade.
 Course evaluation feedback is not distributed to faculty or department heads until all grades are entered into PeopleSoft and are locked.

-Q: I am a teacher or department head.
-How do I check course evaluation results?
+Q: How do I check course evaluation results?

 Q: What are the dates of this semester's online evaluations?